mathjax/MathJax-docs/start.rst

   If you have installed MathJax on a server that is in a different domain from the one serving the page that loads MathJax, be sure to read the :ref:`Notes About Shared Servers <cross-domain-linking>` for more details.
-In that case, you may wish to consider using the :ref:`MathJax CDN <mathjax-cdn>` rather than installing your own copy of MathJax.
+In that case, you may wish to consider using MathJax via a :ref:`CDN <mathjax-cdn>` rather than installing your own copy of MathJax.